Home

 After doing that, we have completely decoded the cards for the whole pack.
 We can read the binary numbers from the set of rows for "Part 1a" and "Part 1b", and from the set of rows for "Part 2".

-A second level of recursion:
+Encoding with a second level of recursion:

 Now we have seen how the recursive method works in the example, we can apply it again to the pack and use the first part of "Part 2" to encode more cards.
 We will leave "Part 1b" as it was.

 First, we find the point where we will split the pack.
 We will search from the start of "Part 2" until we reach the point where the cards started to be reused.
 The most certain way of knowing this point is to have made a note of it when the pack was being encoded.
 [Another way that has always worked so far for me, but might not always work, is to look for the first place where the cards stop being in order.
-I think there may be situations where this is not reliable, but I have not given it much thought yet].
+I think there may be situations where this is not reliable, but I have not given it much thought.]
 If you have checked to see if your encoding was correct so far by decoding it as you went along, and you kept the Decoding Rows, then the point where you split "Part 2" will be at the last card that was marked with a 1 in the first row for "Part 2".

 In this example, we split the pack after the 5 of diamonds.
 Our "Part 2a" will consist of: the 4, jack and queen of spades; the ace, 5, 10 and king of clubs; the 2, 3, 7, 10 and king of hearts; and the 2, 4, and 5 of diamonds.
 Our "Part 2b" will be the 9 of clubs onwards.